 Thriving Communities

-Supported by the Thriving Communities Fund, Somerset County Council and Somerset Clinical Commissioning Group, the project aims to strengthen and expand the range of social prescribing activities offered in Somerset, including creative and nature-based sessions and groups, by setting up a new partnership of organisations from a wide range of sectors.
+Supported by the Thriving Communities Fund, Somerset County Council and Somerset Clinical Commissioning Group, the project aimed to strengthen and expand the range of social prescribing activities offered in Somerset, including creative and nature-based sessions and groups, by setting up a new partnership of organisations from a wide range of sectors.

 Word/Play Plus